+One comparative trial provides fair evidence of comparable efficacy between escitalopram and paroxetine for the treatment of social anxiety disorder.
+Another comparative trial provides fair evidence of comparable efficacy between venlafaxine ER and paroxetine.
 One meta-analysis of placebo-controlled studies provided fair evidence of comparable efficacies of fluvoxamine, paroxetine, and sertraline for the treatment of social anxiety disorder.
-Nine trials provide fair evidence that SSRIs significantly improve health outcomes compared to placebo.
-124, 128, 127, 125, 126, 130, 131, 132, 129
+Eleven trials provide fair evidence that SSRIs significantly improve health outcomes compared to placebo.
+143, 144, 146-154

 FDA-approved evidence supports the general efficacy of paroxetine, sertraline, and extended release venlafaxine.
 One placebo-controlled trial did not support the efficacy of fluoxetine.
-Evidence is insufficient about the efficacy of citalopram, escitalopram, mirtazapine, bupropion, and nefazodone for treating social anxiety disorder.
+Evidence from one placebo-controlled comparative trial supports the efficacy of escitalopram.
+Evidence is insufficient about the efficacy of citalopram, duloxetine, mirtazapine, bupropion, and nefazodone for treating social anxiety disorder.

 Although no identified study addressed the use of second-generation antidepressants as a prophylactic treatment for social anxiety disorder, one study evaluated continuation of therapy among responders.
-126 At 24 weeks, paroxetine-treated patients were significantly less likely to relapse than placebo-treated patients; 14 percent of paroxetine-treated patients relapsed compared with 39 percent of placebo-treated patients (p < 0.001).
+148 At 24 weeks, paroxetine-treated patients were significantly less likely to relapse than placebo-treated patients; 14 percent of paroxetine-treated patients relapsed compared with 39 percent of placebo-treated patients (p < 0.001).